- About Us

 The Qinshan Nuclear Generating Station - Canadian Technology in China - photo courtesy of AECL

 The Nuclear Materials group at Queen's is carrying out world leading research in the area of structural materials for nuclear power applications.
 The group has domestic collaborations with McGill University, the University of Western Ontario, the University of Toronto and McMaster University, Atomic Energy of Canada Ltd., Kinectrics Inc., Nu-Tech Precision Metals Inc. Bruce Power and Ontario Power Generation Inc. and international collaborations in the USA, the UK, France, Argentina, Hong Kong and Australia.
 The group published ~30 refereed journal papers in the last 2 years (2011 and 2012).
-The Nuclear Materials group is supported by an extensive research portfolio including a dozen active grants from NSERC, ORF, CFI and OCE totaling a $4.7M investment at Queen's, with the project totals, including spending at partner institutions, of ~$11M (figures do not include overheads).
+The Nuclear Materials group is supported by an extensive research portfolio including a dozen active grants from NSERC, ORF, CFI and OCE totalling a $4.7M investment at Queen's, with the project totals, including spending at partner institutions, of ~$11M (figures do not include overheads).
 See more details of the research being carried out by individual group members here.

 The group is presently leading the construction of a $17M ion accelerator facility to simulate the radiation damage that occurs in materials inside a reactor; more details of the planned facility can be found here.